 Set an alert to remind yourself to change your air filters every 30 days.
 This will make the air in your home cleaner, and will go a long way toward lowering your electric bill.

-Wash Clothes In Cold Water
+7. Wash Your Clothes Less And In Cold Water

 If you wash your clothes every time you wear them, you’re putting unnecessary wear and tear on the fabric.
 Not to mention, you’re wasting a lot of water.